bvillasen/blog/astro/_posts/2019-05-28-summit_scaling_tests.md

 ### Compress Snapshot Data:

-I added scripts to combine the several output files in to a single snapshot file, in the Cholla folder:
+I added scripts to combine the several output files into a single snapshot file.
+You can find these scripts under the directory **python_scripts** in the Cholla folder :

-To compress run the python script you probably will want to use an interactive job, you can request one by:
+To run the python script you probably will want to use an interactive job, you can request one by:

 ```
 bsub -W 10 -nnodes 1 -P AST149 -Is /bin/bash